qianwang1013/LoveReminder/README.md

 **LoveReminder** - has a Web component as well as an Android component.

-...*Web Interface* - using [Meanjs] (http://meanjs.org/) for quickly setup the backend logic and easily communicate with the data storage.
+   *Web Interface* - using [Meanjs] (http://meanjs.org/) for quickly setup the backend logic and easily communicate with the data storage.

-...*Android Interface*
+   *Android Interface*

-..1.
-[Estimote SDK for Android] (https://github.com/estimote/android-sdk#quick-start-for-eddystone) for setup and register [Beacons] (https://developers.google.com/beacons/)
+   1. [Estimote SDK for Android] (https://github.com/estimote/android-sdk#quick-start-for-eddystone) for setup and register [Beacons] (https://developers.google.com/beacons/)
-..2.
-[Nearby Messages API] (https://developers.google.com/nearby/messages/overview) for exchange data between beacons
+   2. [Nearby Messages API] (https://developers.google.com/nearby/messages/overview) for exchange data between beacons

 **Proposal**
 -----------------------